patrickhaahr/speech-app/README.md

 1. Create your animation video files
 2. Add them to the frontend assets directory
 3. Update the phrase mapping in `backend/src/services/speechService.ts`

-## Technical Notes

-- The app uses Azure Speech Services for speech-to-text conversion
-- Audio is converted to base64 before being sent to the backend
-- The backend maps recognized text to predefined animation identifiers
-- Currently supports a limited set of phrases for proof of concept

 ## Limitations